*this post contains affiliate links, see my full disclosure here*

 This was my main labor intensive game that I made.
 But I just couldn’t pass it up after I saw the idea over at Planet of the Apels.
 Of course hers turned out way cuter than mine.
 And she has a lot of cute circus party ideas, so check it out!

-I covered a washing machine box with paper and painted the elephant on it, then cut the hole for the “trunk” (which is some left over irrigation tubing we had lying around) and we put a big bucket of peanuts (with the shells on them) next to the elephant.
+I covered a washing machine box with paper and painted the elephant on it (I used a projector to trace the image before I painted, and still came up with this pathetic looking thing), then cut the hole for the “trunk” (which is some left over irrigation tubing we had lying around) and we put a big bucket of peanuts (with the shells on them) next to the elephant.
 The children could feed the elephant by dropping peanuts into his trunk.

 3. Go Fish: